What kind of runner are you? A road runner? Trail runner? Track star? Sidewalk strider? A little bit of each?

 3. Park trails (i.e. flat, non-technical)

-Park trails are great because you’ll get to run on dirt ground, and they tend to be quite flat.
-This is a great way to avoid injuries from overuse because you’re giving your body and feet a break from harder surfaces.
+Park trails are great because you’ll get to run on dirt ground, and they tend to be flat and smooth.
+In trail-runner talk, this is “non-technical,” meaning that you don’t need to watch where every step is landing.
+This is a great way to avoid injuries from overuse, because you’re giving your body and feet a break from harder surfaces.

 Depending on where you live, you probably have a park trail nearby, whether that’s in a nearby playing field or a small, dirt country road a little bit farther out.